petdance/carp-assert-more/README.md

 # NAME

-Carp::Assert::More - convenience wrappers around Carp::Assert
+Carp::Assert::More - Convenience assertions for common situations

 # VERSION